 When I researched universities offering a TESOL program, my ultimate consideration was: “Is it practical enough?”
 As a practitioner, I understand that I have to acquire various theoretical perspectives on TESOL.
 However, I expect to learn how these theories are going to be translated into practice.
-I finally decided to choose the Melbourne Graduate School of Education as one of their focusses is on clinical practice which guarantees the aspect of practicality.
+I finally decided to choose the Faculty of Education, as one of their focuses is on clinical practice, which guarantees the aspect of practicality.

 Q: Why did you choose to study your program?

 I am.
-As one of top universities in the world, the quality of education at the University of Melbourne is unquestionable with a high standard maintained throughout the program.
+As one of top universities in the world, the University of Melbourne maintains an unquestionable quality of education, with a high standard maintained throughout the program.
 However, this standard is complemented with a maximum support for the students.
 The academic staff are communicative and open to suggestions, creating a supportive environment for learning.

 On top of that, the students come from different background and nationalities, making collaborative work a valuable and enriching experience.
 Through this arrangement, I can envision further collaboration in the future.